esl/elixirconf-eu-jekyll/_trainings/elixir-testing-from-beginner-to-expert.md

 - Intermediate
 type: training
 title: Elixir testing from beginner to expert
 summary: In this training, we'll quickly recap the basics of unit testing before moving on to some of the trickier tests that we might need to write.
+published: false

 ---
 Testing your application might seem simple at first, but there's more than meets the eye to writing a really great test suite.
 In this training, we'll quickly recap the basics of unit testing before moving on to some of the trickier tests that we might need to write.